b-g-goodell/mrl-skunkworks-mirror/Konferenco/2019/Guides/monkonguideforCC.md

   * place speaker information as they accept invitations into a big file to dump on the KO when they ask for it, and
   * place speaker information as they reject or ignore invitations into a separate file for future years, or for emergency backup speakers, etc.

 The Czar will iterate to the next round of speaker invitations no more rapidly than once a week.
-If the quota is filled, the Czar should informally invite the remaining individuals on the list to submit proposals/abstracts (as well as any speakers on the list who declined an invitationÖ their travel situations may have changed).
+If the quota is filled, the Czar should informally invite the remaining individuals on the list to submit proposals/abstracts (as well as any speakers on the list who declined an invitation‚Ä¶ their travel situations may have changed).
 In each round, the Czar should respect the RSVP deadline of the speaker and assume they are rejecting their invitation of the RSVP deadline has passed.

 ## 8. COMPILE FIRST DRAFT SCHEDULE

-Once a sufficient number of invited speakers have agreed to attend, the CC can populate their names into the schedule, keeping in mind this wonít reflect their actual speaking slots until much later.
+Once a sufficient number of invited speakers have agreed to attend, the CC can populate their names into the schedule, keeping in mind this won‚Äôt reflect their actual speaking slots until much later.
 Send this to the KO, along with speaker contact information and any dietary restrictions from the speakers.

 ## 9. REVIEW SUBMITTED TALKS.